 With the improvement in next-generating sequencing, areas traditionally considered sterile like breast tissue, stomach, brain and the bladder have been found to have their own microbiome.
 Numerous studies have discovered that our gut flora is tied to virtually every process in our body and scientists have demonstrated that changes in composition of the microbiome can correlate with disease states.
 Dr. Gregor Reid proposed the concept of a ‘normal flora’ in the 1980s while studying the pathogenesis of urinary tract infections, but the ability to utilize microbes to benefit the host (probiotics) is now worldwide, scientifically sound and growing rapidly in importance.

 In 2001, Dr. Reid chaired a United Nations/World Health Organization Expert Panel and came up with a definition for probiotics that still stands today: “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host.”
-Fifteen years later, the Centre for Human Microbiome and Probiotics at Lawson is vibrant and part of an international network of excellence in science and translation.
+Now, the Centre for Human Microbiome and Probiotics at Lawson is vibrant and part of an international network of excellence in science and translation.

 The Canadian Centre for Human Microbiome and Probiotic Research is located at the Lawson Health Research Institute in London, Ontario.
 Established in 2001 through funding by the Ontario Research and Development Challenge Fund, the Centre was originally created to bring together experts in Canada who specialize in probiotics and their application.
 Ever evolving, the Centre has championed extensive studies and collaborations in the fields of probiotics, microbiome and next-generation sequencing to become recognized internationally.